digitalyoshixi/zettelkasten/content/Programming/C++ Operators.md

 tags:
   - cpp
 ---
-operators require:
+Operators require:
-1. an operation
+1. An operation
-2. two operators(called operands)
+2. Two operators(called operands)
-operators are [[Lamba Functions]] which return(or not) a value depending on the operator used. operators can have more than one meaning. eg, the `-` operator can be used to negate or subtract
+Operators can have more than one meaning. eg, the `-` operator can be used to negate or subtract
 # Operators
 | operator | effect |
 | ---- | ---- |